 You will be sharing your work this semester with an audience that will be moving in and out of various zoom links.
 Whether your audience is engaged will depend both on the attractiveness of your presentation and on how daunting it appears at first glance.
 The most effective posters are easily digested.
 Sentences and paragraphs should be short, and type should be large.
 For viewers who want more information, the poster should provide an entry point to further discussion with the author about the project and the results.

 - Title.
 Your poster should include a banner title in a large font (e.g. 90 pt.).
 Below this, put the author(s) name(s) and institutional affiliation(s) in a slightly smaller font.

 - Sections of poster.
 Your body text should use a font readable at a distance of at least 4 feet (30 pt).
 The section names should be larger than this.

 - Introduction.
 Write a few sentences that identify the problem you address, what is currently known about it (watch out for getting long-winded here!), and your approach to investigating it.
 Consider using a bulleted list rather than a text block.

 - Method.
 Sometimes, the Method section is included in a slightly smaller font so that those who only want the big picture can skip it.
 You will want to discuss the data sources and how your measures were constructed.
 Revisit your research plan paper.

 - Results.
 Select the most pertinent results that support your message.
 Remove everything that is not absolutely necessary: avoid clutter.
 Think about the most attractive way to present the data in figures.
-Avoid tables if at all possible.
 Each illustration should have a headline title providing a take-home message with a more detailed caption below.

 - Conclusion.
 Write the conclusion(s) in short, clear statements, preferably as a list.